 Gladstone Hall, Greendale Road, Port Sunlight, Wirral, CH62 4XB

 0151 643 8757

 In 1891 William Gladstone MP officially opened Gladstone Hall as a dining and recreation room for the male workers at Lever Brothers.
-Today it is home to the Gladstone Theatre, an independent charitable trust whose mission is to provide a community theatre with a warm and friendly atmosphere for the residents.
+Today it is home to the Gladstone Theatre, an independent charitable trust whose mission it is to provide theatrical entertainment with a warm and friendly atmosphere for the residents, visitors and the wider Wirral community.
 A varied programme is put on each year with something to suit all tastes.

 Church Drive, Port Sunlight Village, Wirral, CH62 5EF